FCncdn/Appsmith-Js-Injection-POC/README.md

 You can reproduce the vulnerability in this way.

-1. enter poc in any input component on the right
+1. Enter poc in any input component on the right
-2. click on the button of the first item in the list on the left
+2. Click on the button of the first item in the list on the left

 ![demo-application-overview.png](./img/demo-application-overview.png)